Crypto-Brothers/go-gin-vehicle-event-ledger-api/README.md

 # go-demo-ledger-rest

 This sample app is a REST API that reads and writes messages to the Hedera distrubuted ledger.
 It is written in Go and utilizes the [Hedera Go SDK](https://github.com/hashgraph/hedera-sdk-go).
 The function of this demo app is twofold, with the first function being to provide a programatic interface to create an asset NFT for vehicles, to establish clear ownership.
-THe next fucntion is to log  maintenance/repairs events for those vehicles onto a publicly searchable, immutable ledger, in this case the Hedera network.
+THe next fucntion is to log  events such as ownership changers, usage summaries, maintenance/repairs events, damage, vehicle alerts for those vehicles onto a publicly searchable, immutable ledger, in this case the Hedera network.
+All events would be logged by the vehicles IOT sensors or in the case of an ownership change, the authorized local tag offie.
 Owners could use it to prove that they performed regualar maintenance on their vehicle, which would be usefull for resale evalution purposes.
-Orgazizations, like insurance companies and repair shops could, once authorized, also use it to record incidents like accident damage or regular maintenance activities.
-Think of it as a decentralized [Carfax](https://www.carfax.com/vehicle-history-reports/).
-The service providers that work on the vehicles are sourced from a Hedera topic that has first confirmed the validity of the provider.
+Orgazizations, like insurance companies, also use it to retreive incidents like accident damage or driving habits.
+THe manufacturer would have access to  performance and durability data.
+Think of it as a decentralized and more exhaustive [Carfax](https://www.carfax.com/vehicle-history-reports/).

 ## Setup